rwd2/pbFilter/README.md

 # pbCommentFilter
+Greasemonkey script for the website pinkbike.com that does the following:

+- filter out front-page news articles based on any tags you choose, not just the ones that can be set in the user profile
-Greasemonkey script for filtering articles based on tags, and comments by specific users on pinkbike.com, without the need to be logged in.
+- filter out article comments by specific users

+Both work without the need to be logged in.

 To use it you need to: